When you start longboarding the only thing you care about is being able to ride around without falling off.

 Smooth surfaces – Once you take hills out of the equation you’ll be able to achieve the best speeds on smooth surfaces, which won’t surprise you in the slightest.
 But to get the most out of skate parks and pavements you’ll be best using harder wheels (80A+).

-Rough surfaces – You can still move pretty fast on rough surfaces, but very rough ones are considerably worse.
+Rough surfaces – You can still move pretty fast on rough surfaces, but very rough ones will slow you down.
 If you want to move as fast as possible you will need softer wheels (78A-).
 If they’re too hard you won’t be able to roll over obstacles like cracks and you’ll be in for a bumpy ride.

 3 – Always wearing protective gear – Do you even own any longboard safety equipment?
 Do you want to own the best longboard helmet?
 Would you feel embarrassed wearing pads on your knees and elbows.
-Longboarding isn’t the right sport if you always want to look cool.
+Longboarding isn’t the right sport if you always want to look cool doing fancy tricks.

 If you don’t wear gear like helmets and knee pads you’re going to end up with broken bones at the very least in your quest to maximize your speed.
 Even though they don’t have a glaringly obvious direct impact on your speed the extra peace of mind you’ll have pays dividends.